Evan Felker & Ex-Wife Not Getting Back Together Following Miranda Lambert Split, Per ‘People’

 Miranda Lambert also dished on the tough year that was 2015 for her, the same year she and her former husband, Blake Shelton, split.

-“2015 pushed me into a writing mode I’ve never been in before.
+Lambert said of writing her album, The Weight Of These Wings,“2015 pushed me into a writing mode I’ve never been in before.
 It’s very humbling to be hurt, and I have to be honest.
 My fans expect that from me.
 I was going through a divorce very publicly, and thank the Lord I am a writer.
 That meant I could find some way to deal with it, that people could say, ‘I get it — I’ve been there too.’
-And ‘It’s why I related to you because I went through the same thing,'” Lambert said of writing her album, The Weight Of These Wings.
+And ‘It’s why I related to you because I went through the same thing.'”

 It looks like the saga between Evan Felker, Miranda Lambert, and Staci Nelson may not quite be over, and fans will be keeping an eye out for any drama following Evan and Miranda’s split.